MLB's Top Annual Salaries After Mike Trout's Reported $430M Contract

 There a number of factors that play into this disparity.
 Teams don't appear to be as willing as they once were to hand out massive long-term contracts unless they are getting proven superstars like Trout, Harper and Machado.

-MLB's salary rules for players in the first six years of their career also give teams a lot of control.
+Betts has been in the conversation with Trout for best player in MLB over the past three years.
+He has 27.0 wins above replacement since 2016, per Baseball-Reference.com.
+Trout has been worth 27.3 WAR during that same span.

+Boston is going to be in a difficult position when Betts' comes due for a long-term contract.
+Chris Sale and Xander Bogaerts will be free agents after this season.
+Betts is most likely to be the next player who will receive a deal in the same realm as Harper and Trout.

 Cleveland Indians shortstop Francisco Lindor has finished in the top 10 of AL MVP voting each of the past three years, but he never made more than $623,200 in any of those seasons.

 Lindor will earn $10.55 million in 2019, his first year of arbitration.
 He's still making less than Matt Harvey will get from the Angels ($11 million).

 The largest contract Cleveland has ever handed out was $65 million over three years to Edwin Encarnacion two years ago.
-Unless the Indians are willing to shatter that ceiling to keep their franchise player, Lindor will likely be the next player to receive a historic deal when he hits free agency after the 2021 season.
+Unless the Indians are willing to shatter that ceiling to keep their franchise player, Lindor will likely be looking at a contract worth at least $300 million, especially because of his value as an elite defensive shortstop.

 With apologies to the ongoing free agency of Craig Kimbrel and Dallas Keuchel, MLB teams have shown there is money to spend.
 They are just being more diligent in which players they are willing to pay for.